Ryan4Reed/cambrilearn/documentation/report.md

+This writeup contains some additional context on process and decisions.
+Please see log files, main readme, and interact with the data via the app sitting ing `app/` for additional information.

 # Approach Overview

 After reading through the assignment and spending some time with the data, it’s clear that the project is not a typical data science project.
 Reason being that the datapoint that needs to be predicted (ie. `account_revenue_distribution`) and the raw data provided as input to the prediction task lives on different levels of aggregation.
 More specifically, the provided information wrt `account_revenue_distribution` has been aggregated across claims wrt a particular account.